 In one of the most multicultural areas in LA, you can find an art gallery that is quite different than a standard (sometimes snobby) art gallery.
 At iam8bit you can find the most beautiful amongst the video games (think The Last Guardian or Journey) and other important geek and pop culture icons.
-Next to that the places also holds interesting and creative exhibitions every 4-8 weeks.
+Next to that the place also holds interesting and creative exhibitions every 4-8 weeks.

 Be a pharaoh at the cinema

-In Los Angeles you can find an old Egyptian theatre.
+In Los Angeles, you can find an old Egyptian theatre.
 The place was built in 1922 and is hidden down the street from the more well-known Chinese theatre.
 The Egyptian Theatre is a well-kept secret amongst film fanatics.
 Inside you can find statues and walls containing mysterious hieroglyphics.

-The Egyptian Theatre houses many Film Festivals, documentaries and independent movies and differentiates itself from the Chinese theatre by having a more independent film character.
+The Egyptian Theatre houses many Film Festivals, documentaries, and independent movies and differentiates itself from the Chinese theatre by having a more independent film character.
 They also have a Historic Egyptian Tour on Saturdays at 10:30 if you want to get some more information!

 Bookstore from the fairy realm

 Upstairs there are amazing décor and art pieces to look at.
-Books, vinyl and art is not the only thing they have that makes this place so special, they also have a ‘book labyrinth’ where some hidden gems are waiting to be discovered.
+Books, vinyl, and art is not the only thing they have that makes this place so special, they also have a ‘book labyrinth’ where some hidden gems are waiting to be discovered.
 Don’t forget to also visit the small art gallery on the second floor!

 Country meets LA

-When I think of Los Angeles, I think of hip people eating at hip places enjoying the sunshine.
+“When I think of Los Angeles, I think of hip people eating at hip places enjoying the sunshine,” writes our Spotter Francesca.
 However, this city is full of surprises.
 The Saddle Ranch is a great bar that somehow manages to perfectly mix country vibes with LA mentality.

 When you step in you feel like you’re not in LA anymore.
 The old wooden décor and rock music will fool you into thinking you’re in the wild west.
 The strange thing is that it works!
 They have an infamous bull in the middle of the saloon, ride at your own risk!
 The drinks are a bit expensive, but they do have a happy hour between 16:00 and 18:30 and after midnight they have great drink and food specials.

-Peaceful place for nature, art and books
+A peaceful place for nature, art, and books

-The Huntington is a picture perfect, green spot that features several fun activities, apart from just sitting down and enjoying the nature around you.
+The Huntington is a picture-perfect, green spot that features several fun activities, apart from just sitting down and enjoying the nature around you.
 They have botanical gardens that you can visit, 12 to be exact!
-Amongst these 12 you will find a Japanese Garden, Rose Garden and Jungle Garden, just to name a few.
+Amongst these 12 you will find a Japanese Garden, Rose Garden, and Jungle Garden, just to name a few.

 They also have a library featuring cool and rare items such as the First Folio editions of Shakespeare for the literature lovers amongst us.
 And then they also have art collections including both European and American art.
-Check their calendar for other events such as tours, classes, concerts and so on!
+Check their calendar for other events such as tours, classes, concerts, and so on!

 Public art at its finest

-Near the Music Center in LA you can find The Dance Door.
+Near the Music Center in LA, you can find The Dance Door.
 It’s a lovely bronze sculpture embedded and overthrown by dancing figures.
 The sculpture was created by Robert Graham, a popular LA artist.
 It was commissioned by Frederick Weisman in 1978 and later donated to the Music Center.

 The coolest thing about the sculpture is that it is such an ordinary object, an open door, made so special.
 Especially the placement adds to the piece, as it’s placed in a way that you can see City Hall and the Peace on Earth sculpture through it!

 It makes for a lovely photo spot and patrons frequently capture memories here.
-I now make it a point to see it every time I visit the Music Center — Kristina Nikols
+“I now make it a point to see it every time I visit the Music Center,” writes our Spotter Kristina.